cristian2213/cristian2213/README.md

 About Me:

 - 🎓 I’m a web developer and soon a mobile developer.
-- 🌱 I am currently learning React in deep.
+- 🌱 I am currently learning Next.js in deep.
-- 🧪 I will start learning about cybersecurity.
+- 🧪 I will experiment with Flutter and AI.
-- 👯 I’m looking to collaborate on React, NodeJs or Nestjs Projects.
+- 👯 I’m looking to collaborate on Next.js or Nestjs Projects.
-- 💬 Ask me about TypeScript, React, NodeJs, NestJs, and Postgres.
 - 😄 Nicknames: Chris.

 ### Languages, Technologies and Tools: